 Where possible, stick to items that your viewers can find at home.
-This makes your classes relevant as your viewers can replicate the same at home.
-However you can add fitness equipment that can be bought with ease but remember to tell them your clients beforehand what they will need for each session.
-Bare in mind fitness equipment is pretty scarce at the moment due to the current climate so tt’s good to be flexible with the requirements.
+Minimal equipment makes your online fitness classes relevant as your viewers can replicate the same at home.
+However you can add fitness equipment that can be bought with ease but remember to tell them your clients beforehand what they will need for each home workout.
+Bare in mind fitness equipment is pretty scarce at the moment due to the current climate so it’s good to be flexible with the requirements.

 4. What Equipment Do You Need for Live Shooting?

 Fortunately, live streaming doesn’t require expensive equipment to stream high-quality videos.
-This can be done by the use of the phone or a USB webcam.
+This can be done by the use of the phone or a USB webcam from your living room.
 There are also cheap handycam brands that you can purchase for live streaming.
 When using the phone, ensure that it is fully charged.
 It should also shoot horizontally so that you can have a wide-angle camera.
 The camera should be placed on a stable location and at an appropriate height to your type of workout without adjustments.

 5. Test Everything

 Do a test run of your live stream before you go official.
-Running a trial run for free or a reduced price while informing your customers there could be technical issues.
-You could also invite friends and family for test season if you don’t want to push your sessions live until everything is running perfectly, bear in mind they can be biased towards you.
+Running a free trial or a reduced price while informing your customers there could be technical issues.
+You could also invite friends and family for test class if you don’t want to push your sessions live until everything is running perfectly, bear in mind they can be biased towards you.